suncoast-devs/handbook/lessons/html-intro/creating-hyperlinks.md

   - mdn-content
 ---

-Hyperlinks are really important — they are what makes the Web a web.
-This article shows the syntax required to make a link, and discusses link best practices.
+Hyperlinks are essential — they are what makes the Web a web.
+This article shows the syntax required to make a link and discusses link best practices.

 What is a hyperlink?

 Hyperlinks are one of the most exciting innovations the Web has to offer.
-Well, they've been a feature of the Web since the very beginning, but they are what makes the Web a Web — they allow us to link our documents to any other document (or other resource) we want to, we can also link to specific parts of documents, and we can make apps available at a simple web address (contrast this to native apps, which have to be installed and all that business.)
-Just about any web content can be converted to a link, so that when clicked (or otherwise activated) it will make the web browser go to another web address (URL).
+Well, they've been a feature of the Web since the very beginning, but hyperlinks are what makes the Web a Web — they allow us to link our documents to any other documents (or another resource) we want to, we can also link to specific parts of documents, and we can make apps available at a simple web address (contrast this to native apps, which have to be installed and all that business.)
+Just about any web content can be converted to a link so that when clicked (or otherwise activated), it will make the web browser go to another web address (URL).

-The BBC homepage, for example, contains a large number of links to point to not only multiple news stories, but also different areas of the site (navigation functionality), login/registration pages (user tools) and more.
+The BBC homepage, for example, contains a large number of links to point to not only multiple news stories but also different areas of the site (navigation functionality), login/registration pages (user tools), and more.

 Anatomy of a link

-A basic link is created by wrapping the text (or other content, see Block level links) you want to turn into a link inside an `<a>` element, and giving it an href attribute (also known as a Hypertext Reference , or target) that will contain the web address you want the link to point to.
+A basic link is created by wrapping the text (or other content, see Block level links) you want to turn into a link inside an `<a>` element, and giving it an href attribute (also known as a Hypertext Reference, or target) that will contain the web address you want the link to point to.

 ```html